Honestpuck/scriptorium/README.md

 `scriptorium verify` compares the local scripts with the JPC and reports differences.

-`scriptorium out` pulls all scripts out of the server.
+`scriptorium down` downloads all scripts out of the server.
 It won't overwrite a script in local unless the --force option is specified.

-`scriptorium in` does a git commit on the scripts folder.
+`scriptorium up` uploads all scripts to the server.
+By default it also does a git commit on the scripts folder.
 The pre-commit hook finds changed scripts in the scripts directory and copies them into the XML file and uploads the result to the JPC.
 It then does a commit on the XML folder.
-You can specify `--push` to do an immediate push after the commit. `--message 'string'` sets the commit message to `string`. `--no-commit` stops the commit.
-If you don't set the commit message it will be a list of the scripts found to process.
+You can specify `--push` to do an immediate push after the commit. `--message 'string'` sets the commit message to `string`.
+If you don't set the commit message it will be a list of the scripts found to process prepended by "Up: ".

-The `in` option allows you to edit a script in the scripts directory and have it automatically backed up to the git repo and uploaded to the JPC.
+The `up` option allows you to edit a script in the scripts directory and have it automatically backed up to the git repo and uploaded to the JPC.
+I am wavering over calling this 'commit' instead of up.

 ### Changing a file name

 If you want to change a file name, perhaps to increment a version number, then it has to be done with the `scriptorium change` command.
 This takes the old name and new name as arguments.
 This command does a `git mv` on both the script and the XML file.
 It does _not_ do a commit and it does _not_ change the file name on the JPC.
-To do both those things you can follow the change with a `scriptorium in`.
+To do both those things you can follow the change with a `scriptorium up`.

 ### Adding A Script